uw-dims/dims-finalreport/docs/source/challenges.rst

    or fail, with little feedback).
 This requires greater expertise in debugging.

 #.
-Abstration in service oriented architecture requires a greater level of
+Abstraction in service oriented architecture requires a greater level of
-   expertise in configuring and debugging systems in that it is necessary for someone to be able to understand and control the system at any level in the abstrated stack, or to be able to jump up and down the application stack in order to diagnose and debug the system when something does not work.
-If someone is only capable of understanding the highest layer in the abstrated stack and something does not work, they must rely on someone else who has expertise at the lower layers in order to debug and fix any problems.
+   expertise in configuring and debugging systems in that it is necessary for someone to be able to understand and control the system at any level in the abstracted stack, or to be able to jump up and down the application stack in order to diagnose and debug the system when something does not work.
+If someone is only capable of understanding the highest layer in the abstracted stack and something does not work, they must rely on someone else who has expertise at the lower layers in order to debug and fix any problems.
 (This is related to the issue of *opacity* in the system, or the *black box* effect).